solrudev/SimpleInstaller/README.md

 ```
 Returns true if uninstall succeeded, false otherwise.

-You can get if `PackageInstaller` has an active session through a property:
+You can get if `PackageUninstaller` has an active session through a property:
 ```kotlin
 var hasActiveSession: Boolean
 ```